chenjunren-ihcams/daGOAT/README.md

 # README

+This project is the implementation of daGOAT algorithm presented in "Dynamic forecasting of severe acute graft-versus-host disease after transplantation"

-Code folder contains code and corresponding README file.
+Code folder contains code and corresponding README file in each sub-folder.

-Mock-up-data folder contains simulated children severe-aGVHD data you can play around.
+Mock-up-data folder contains mocked severe-aGVHD data, which could be used as test input for ./Code/severe-aGVHD/